PointSlice: Accurate and Efficient Slice-Based Representation for 3D Object Detection from Point Clouds: Experiments

-Our method is implemented based on OpenPCDet \cite{openpcdet2020}.
-PointSlice uses 8 2D sparse residual blocks, with SIN modules inserted after the 2nd, 4th, and 8th residual blocks.
-Each SIN module is composed of an spconv with kernel size 3 and stride 2.
-The model also includes a single 2D sparse EDB layer, within which one SIN module is inserted, consisting of a subm spconv with kernel size 3 and stride 1.
+\textbf{Network Architecture.} Our method is implemented based on OpenPCDet~\cite{openpcdet2020}.\\ PointSlice utilizes 8 2D sparse residual blocks, with SIN modules inserted after the 2nd, 4th, and 8th residual blocks.
+Each SIN module is composed of a Sparse Convolution with kernel size 3 and stride 2, configured with channel dimensions of 16$\to$32, 32$\to$64, and 64$\to$64, respectively.
+The model also includes a single 2D sparse EDB layer, within which one SIN module is inserted; this module consists of a Submanifold Sparse Convolution with kernel size 3 and stride 1, utilizing constant 64$\to$64 channel dimensions to maintain spatial resolution.
+In our implementation, we employ the standard \texttt{nn.BatchNorm1d} for feature normalization.
+Despite mapping the height dimension to the batch dimension to increase the effective batch size, our empirical results confirm that this standard formulation ensures stable training convergence and robust generalization without requiring special statistical alignment.
 For the AFD and sparse detection head, the model adopts the same configuration as SAFDNet.
-Notably, for detection on the nuScenes dataset, the model employs the SparseTransFusionHead from TransFusion \cite{bai2022transfusion} as its detection head.
+Notably, for detection on the nuScenes dataset, the model employs the SparseTransFusionHead from TransFusion~\cite{bai2022transfusion} as its detection head.
+Note that the PointSlice architecture is adapted for each benchmark to handle varying category counts and scene complexities.
+For clarity, we denote the specific variants as \textbf{PointSlice-N} (nuScenes), \textbf{PointSlice-W} (Waymo), and \textbf{PointSlice-A} (Argoverse 2).